Our youth ambassadors

 Zaph Brouard

+Zaph has a Bachelors in Psychology and Philosophy and works in EDI, specialising in tackling disability and LGBT+ discrimination.
 During their degree, they put words to their experiences of being a multiply disabled young person with complex mental health.
 They took an interest in how strong communities can be critical in supporting those with mental health conditions (especially those who also experience identity based discrimination) and became a Youth Ambassador at the Charlie Walker Trust to see this theory through to practice.